 where $\sbinomq{n}{k}$ is the $q$-\emph{binomial coefficient} (known also as the \emph{Gaussian coefficient}~\cite[pp. 325-332]{vLWi92}).

-A \emph{Grassmannian code} (known also as a \emph{constant dimension code}) $\C$ is a subset of $\cG_q(n,k)$.
+A \emph{Grassmannian code} (known better as a \emph{constant dimension code}) $\C$ is a subset of $\cG_q(n,k)$.
 In recent years there has been an increasing interest in Grassmannian codes as a result of their application to error-correction in random network coding which was demonstrated in the seminal work by Koetter and Kschischang~\cite{KoKs08}.
-This work has motivated lot of research on coding for Grassmannian codes in particular (see for example~\cite{EtSi13,EtVa11} and references therein).
+This work has motivated lot of research on coding for Grassmannian codes (see for example~\cite{EtSi13,EtVa11} and references therein).
 But, the interest in these codes has been also before this application, since Grassmannian codes are the $q$-analogs of the well studied constant weight codes~\cite{BSSS}.
-The Grassmann scheme is the $q$-analog of the Johnson scheme, where $q$-analogs replaces concepts of subsets by concepts of subspaces when problems on sets are transferred to problems on subspaces over the finite field $\F_q$.
-For example, the size of the sets is replaced by the dimension of the subspaces, the binomial coefficients are replaces by the Gaussian coefficients, etc. One example of such $q$-analog problem in coding theory is the nonexistence of nontrivial perfect codes in the Grassmann scheme which was proved in~\cite{Chi87,MaZh95}.
+The Grassmann scheme is the $q$-analog of the Johnson scheme, where $q$-analogs replace concepts of subsets by concepts of subspaces when problems on sets are transferred to problems on subspaces over the finite field $\F_q$.
+For example, the size of a set is replaced by the dimension of a subspace, the binomial coefficients are replaced by the Gaussian coefficients, etc. One example of such $q$-analog problem in coding theory is the nonexistence of nontrivial perfect codes in the Grassmann scheme which was proved in~\cite{Chi87,MaZh95}.
 This problem is the $q$-analog for the nonexistence problem of perfect codes in the Johnson scheme, which is a well-known open problem~\cite{Del73,Etz96,EtSc04}.
-The $q$-analogs of various combinatorial objects are well known~\cite[pp. 325-332]{vLWi92}.
+Also, the $q$-analogs of other various combinatorial objects are well known~\cite[pp. 325-332]{vLWi92}.
 The work of Koetter and Kschischang~\cite{KoKs08} has motivated also increasing interest and lot of research work on these related $q$-analog of designs (see for example~\cite{BEOVW,Etz14,EtVa11a} and references therein).
 The most intriguing question is the existence of $q$-analog for Steiner system which is the topic of the research in this paper.